top of page

 Like the bombing of Laos during the war, the use of herbicides in Laos was secretive until 1982, when a draft of Buckingham’s study of Operation Ranch Hand was made public.
 Much about the U.S. war effort in Laos remains classified.

-list of where herbicides were used outside of Vietnam.
+In 2019, the U.S. Department of Defense released a list of where herbicides were used outside of Vietnam.
 It states that Agent Orange was stored and loaded onto planes at Udorn Air base in Thailand between October 1968 and September 1969 and used for “missions flown in northern Laos.”
 Only three spraying missions conducted over an area approximately 60 miles northeast of the Lao capital of Vientiane show up on the HERBS database—a vast understatement of the true magnitude of the U.S.’s herbicide campaigns.

-survey to determine the impact of aerial herbicide spraying in Laos, and are working toward capturing the full picture.
+While there is no complete account of the use of herbicides in Laos, we have begun a survey to determine the impact of aerial herbicide spraying in Laos, and are working toward capturing the full picture.

 bottom of page